 Stay In And Cook

-When you’re spending hours hunched over your computer so that you can focus on work, the easy option is to order some sort of takeaway or stop at a restaurant on your way home.
+When you are spending hours hunched over your computer so that you can focus on work, the easy option is to order some sort of takeaway or stop at a restaurant on your way home.
 However, this costs significantly more than if you prepared your own food at home.

-If you’re short on time, look for easy meals that you can cook in bulk and store in your fridge or freezer.
+If you are short on time, look for easy meals that you can cook in bulk and store in your fridge or freezer.
 This way, you can prepare an entire week’s worth of meals at once, saving you precious time and money.
+Overall it helps to practice frugal finances whenever possible to help bootstrap your business or the future life that you’ve always wanted.